abhijit-buet/Learning-to-Detect-Pedestrian-Flow-inTraffic-Intersections-from-Synthetic-Data/README.md

 # Learning-to-Detect-Pedestrian-Flow-inTraffic-Intersections-from-Synthetic-Data

 <h6>
  The goal of this research project was to detect pedestrian flow at the traffic intersection.
 As there was no available dataset to accomplish the task, we have created a synthetic pedestrian dataset using GTA V video game.
+ Then we have performed domain adaptaion using Cycle GAN, translating the synthetic images to photo-realistic images.
+In the end, we have finetuned our PedestrianNet using a small amount of real data.

 <h1> Proposed Framework
  <h6>